 Technology vendors are looking to sale software and hardware.
 At the end of the day, tech vendors make their money selling technology.
 The focus of the entire vendor organization is selling technology.
 The result is something that looks much different than a business consulting organization.

 Just as you would call out a technical consultant to solve a technical problem, it’s also appropriate to engage a management consultant to solve a business problem.
 There are many consultants whom will give business advice but, you’re going to want to make sure you have the right business management consultant on your side who can help your business.
 Management consultants come at a problem in a completely different way than a technical consultant.
 Management consultants start with the business problem and move to a technical solution if deemed the appropriate approach.
+This is why hiring a company like Cavendish wood can help tackle the problem directly.

 A vendor based consultant is looking to solve a problem with technology.
 Specifically, they are looking to solve a problem leveraging their technology.
 This isn’t to say the vendors don’t have the capability to solve business problems.
 The point is that customers need to understand the perspective and motives of their partners.